Have you recently updated your system to Windows 11? Then, you must be all excited to use the new Windows.

 To backup your Windows 11, you can use the EaseUS Todo Backup and smoothly fix your Critical Process Died error.

-Also, optimize your Windows 11 hard disk so you won't ever have to face any system errors.
-To optimize Windows 11 hard drive, you can quickly download the EaseUs Partition master.
+Also, optimize your Windows 11 hard disk so you won't face any system errors.
+To optimize the Windows 11 hard drive, you can quickly download the EaseUs Partition master.